allenai/grit_official/README.md

 python -m generate_distortions
 ```

 Note: You may control which datasets to download images from with the `datasets_to_download` parameter and which tasks to generate distorted images for with the `tasks_to_distort` parameter in [`configs/default.yaml`](configs/default.yaml).
+The default values include all datasets and all tasks in GRIT.

 ## Input data format
 Once downloaded, the GRIT evaluation data should look as follows: